Dates: December 26, 2023 – January 2, 2024

 Students will stay in the Prima Kings Hotel in Jerusalem.

-Rabbi Eric is excited to return to Jerusalem and staff our Hartman trip this year!
+Rabbi Shira is excited to return to Jerusalem and staff our Hartman trip this year!
 She has led several student and adult groups to Israel and lived there as a student for two years.

 Who is eligible?

 Any Hopkins student who has been to Israel prior to this year’s trip (in any capacity) is eligible.
 If you haven’t been to Israel but still want to go on this trip, please reach out to Rabbi Shira.

 Students should bring an open mind and willingness to study texts.
 This trip is much more learning-oriented than trips like Birthright Israel.

 Interested students should apply here.
 The application asks for key registration information (e.g., name, address, etc.), passport and medical details, and insights as to Jewish background and why you want to apply.
 For students new to Hillel, Rabbi Shira will hold an informal interview to answer questions, go over details, and make sure the program is a good fit.